'Like A Superhero': Community Prepares Goodbyes For Beloved East Rutherford Deputy Police Chief

 Visiting hours are from 4 to 8 Monday, Aug.
 1 at Kimak Funeral Home, 425 Broad Street, Carlstadt.

-In lieu of flowers, donations may be made to Fund the First Taormina Strong (Mayday Missions), to help support Phil's children’s education, and to the National Law Enforcement Officers Memorial Fund.
+In lieu of flowers, donations may be made to Fund the First Taormina Strong (via Mayday Missions), to help support Phil's children’s education, and to the National Law Enforcement Officers Memorial Fund.

 East Rutherford PBA Local #275 called Phil a “great man, husband, father, deputy chief, and community superstar.”